Kombuisia: Current specification

 The differences that make the two genera distinguishable and the species distinguishable from other dicynodonts are seen in the dentary.
 The ventral profile slopes upward and forward from the splenial to the tip of the beak, the front and side margins of the beak are sharp, and the symphysis tapers to a squared-off anterior margin as opposed to being parallel sided.
 The most distinctive feature that defined the new genus at the time was the lack of a pineal opening.
 This led Hotton to the determination that the fossils belonged to a new Dicynodont species, Kombuisia frerensis.
 Until 2009 this was the only species of the genus that was thought to have existed.

 In 2009 Christian Sidor, Jorg Frobisch, and Kenneth Angielczyk identified the new species as K. antarctica.
 The two species had been catalogued in the American Museum of Natural History as specimens AMNH 9562 and 9545.
-One of the most definitive differences between the two species is the slit-like pineal opening in K. antarctica.
+One of the most definitive differences between the two species is the slit-like pineal opening in K. antarctica, which is absent from K. frerensis.
 There is also no contact between the post orbitals in K. antartica, which is a feature seen in the K. frerensis specimens.